squidboi666/oshi-tracker/README.md

 # Oshi-Tracker
+---

-This is a multi-channel, livestream only implementation of YT-DLP.
+This is a multi-channel, livestream-only implementation of YT-DLP.

-The setup script will create a .json file, where it will store the channel URLS that you provided at it's prompting.
-It will also create a folder for each of those channels, and name it after the channel.
-This setup script will also check if `yt-dlp` is properly set up in your system/user environment variables.
-If it isn't detected, it will use `winget` to install a full-featured `yt-dlp` package and add it to your user environment variables.
+The setup script creates a .json file to store the channel URLs provided during setup.
+It also generates a folder for each channel, named accordingly.
+Additionally, the script checks if YT-DLP is properly set up in the system or user environment variables.
+If YT-DLP isn't detected, the script will install it via Winget and add it to your user environment variables.

-The main script, `Oshi_Tracker.ps1`, will check each channel for new live streams every 5 minutes and download any new livestreams.
-It will **ONLY** download livestreams -- using the `--live-from-start` argument -- and will ignore any waiting rooms, VODs, shorts, or regular uploads.
-Livestreams will be downloaded to the folder that corresponds to the channel that they are being downloaded from.
+The main script, Oshi_Tracker.ps1, checks each channel for new live streams every 5 minutes and downloads any available streams.
+It only downloads live streams, using the --live-from-start argument, and ignores waiting rooms, VODs, shorts, and regular uploads.
+Each livestream is saved in the folder corresponding to the channel it was downloaded from.

 ---